 Local, Tri-City deliveries throughout the week.

-Located inside Distinctly Tea Shop in the Bauer Building at
+You can also purchase Polish Pottery in Distinctly Tea, in the Bauer Building at

 187 King St S. Uptown Waterloo.